Juvenile Sex Offender Lawyers in Texas

 - Requires the alleged juvenile offender to register as a sex offender but providing that the registration information is not public information and is restricted to use by law enforcement and criminal justice agencies, the Council on Sex Offender Treatment, and public or private institutions of higher education

 If your child has been accused of any sort of sex offense in Texas, he or she is at risk of having to register as a sex offender.
-Paul Stuckle aggressively defends clients all over the Lone Star State against these charges and actively works to get dismissals, acquittals, or not guilty verdicts.
+Paul Stuckle aggressively defends juvenile clients against these charges and actively works to get dismissals, acquittals, or not guilty verdicts.
+Schedule a free consultation today to review your case by calling (972) 423-4405 or contacting us online.